 DELIVERY OPTIONS & OUTCOMES

-- Delivery model is face to face every 6 weeks approximately at your site or ours as agreed in the training plan
+- Delivery model is at our Yatala branch as agreed in the training plan

 - Assessment includes combination of knowledge, skills observation and employer reports